 Unfortunately, patients who fall into any of these categories tend to get misdiagnosed and/or mismanaged by providers who rely solely on TSH levels for diagnosis.

 - Bottom line: The “Optimal” range for TSH should be < 2.0, anything higher indicates potential hypothyroidism.
 Do NOT use the standard lab reference range as your definition of “optimal”.

 Let’s go through some examples so you have a better idea of what I am talking about…

 Low T3 syndrome is exactly as it sounds.

-You can see the example below which shows a free T3 level of 2.5 with the reference range from 2.3 to 4.2.
+You can see the example below which shows a free T3 level of 2.5 with a reference range from 2.3 to 4.2.

 So low levels of this hormone in your blood mean you will have low levels of active thyroid hormone despite whatever your TSH may be.

-Basically what happen is your body decreases the amount of free T3 and increases the amount of reverse T3 in your body.
+Basically what happens is your body decreases the amount of free T3 and increases the amount of reverse T3 in your body.

 This is felt to be a protective mechanism to conserve energy when your body is under extreme stress.

 The problem is that this condition extends beyond the typical acute illness that so many Doctors relate it to.